JuanJ4/Terraform-Infrastructure-Ubuntu/readme.md

 ### Automated AWS Cloud Infrastructure With Terraform

 1. Created a VPC
-2. Created Internet Gateway
+2. Created a Internet Gateway
-3. Created Custom Route Table
+3. Created a Custom Route Table
 4. Created a Subnet
 5. Associated Subnet with Route Table
 6. Created Security Group to allow port 22,80,443 (SSH, HTTP, HTTPS)